lumina-desktop/lumina-docs/luminaplugins.rst

 .. figure:: images/luminadesktopplugin7.png
    :scale: 100%

 :numref:`Figure %s: System Monitor Display <luminadesktopplugin7>`

 The "Summary" tab of the System Monitor plugin.
 CPU Temperature (in Celsius), CPU Usage, and Memory Usage are displayed.
 Currently, there are no other options to display in the system monitor aside from these statistics and the read/write speed monitor, shown next.

 .. _luminadesktopplugin8:

 .. figure:: images/luminadesktopplugin8.png
+   :scale: 100%

 :numref:`Figure %s: System Monitor I/O <luminadesktopplugin8>`

 The "Disk I/O" tab of the System Monitor plugin.
 Displayed are the current read and write speeds of the connected hardware, which in this case is a hard drive and cd player.

 .. index:: float panel plugins
 .. _floating panel plugins: